28 years of ICSR

 This brief history of past ISCR conferences was graciously provided by:

-Dr. Loren Cohen, Research Professor, Department of Biological Sciences and Harbor Branch Oceanographic Institute at Florida Atlantic University
+Dr. Loren Coen, Research Professor, Department of Biological Sciences and Harbor Branch Oceanographic Institute at Florida Atlantic University

 Expansion to Europe - ICSR conference in Ireland and broadening the agenda